suzanmanasreh/streetkicks-app/README.md

 # Street Kicks WebApp

 A project for my Intro to SWE class where my team is building an shoe store webapp.
+Deployed [here](https://streetkicks.vercel.app).

 # Installation